-Ellie Hidalgo has been serving the Dolores Mission faith community for more than five years.
+Ellie Hidalgo has been serving the Dolores Mission faith community for the better part of a decade.
 In her new role as pastoral associate she supports Fr.
 Ted Gabrielli, pastor, by supervising the employees of the church and the school principal.
 She manages the overall church budget and development efforts and provides direction to parish ministries, communications and faith-based community organizing.

 Prior to her work at Dolores Mission, Ellie worked as a staff writer for nine years for the Los Angeles archdiocesan newspaper The Tidings.
 She wrote news and feature stories with an emphasis on Hispanic ministry, restorative justice, youth ministry, and immigration reform.
 It was her ongoing interest in writing about innovative restorative justice efforts that led her to meet the Jesuits working at Dolores Mission and at Homeboy Industries and the extraordinary resident leaders of Boyle Heights.

 Ellie’s interest in writing started in the third grade at St. Bridget’s when her class finished reading “Willy Wonka and the Chocolate Factory” and she eagerly went home and wrote a page and a half imagining what happened next.
 Another favorite book, “Mickey Mouse Goes West,” foreshadowed her move to sunny Los Angeles from the snowy East Coast cities of Washington, DC and Philadelphia where she had lived prior.